amishipatidar/crm/README.md

 # Superior Closings CRM

 A powerful, AI-driven Lead Management System designed for high-performance title agents.
-Built with a focus on automation, aesthetic excellence, and multi-channel outreach.
+Built with a focus on automation and multi-channel outreach.

 ## Key Features